 You can grill it like a quesadilla or wrap it like a burrito.
 Either way, this protein and fruit packed treat probably won’t make it back home on the return trip!

 The most beautiful thing about quiche is that it can be served hot, cold or room temperature.
 You can also use up leftover chunks of cheese, meat, or veggies to make a custom pie that will please your kiddos.

-I often make quiche for dinner, and then pop it into their lunch the next day.
-Ham and cheddar is a popular combination, but I also try to add items that my kids don’t eat on the daily, like sun-dried tomatoes, asparagus or butternut squash.
+Make quiche for dinner, then pop it into their lunch the next day.
+Ham and cheddar is a popular combination, but you can also add items that your kids don’t eat on the daily, like sun-dried tomatoes, asparagus or butternut squash.

 The key element to sending soup is having a leak-proof thermos that your child actually brings back home.

 What soup to serve?
 Well, one that they will EAT is the first requirement!
-Chicken noodle is a family fave, but I have even made homemade Spaghetti O’s that they love (and they include hidden veggies in the sauce).
-I adore broccoli cheddar soup to use up leftover veggies from the night before, and lasagna soup has been hit as well.
+Chicken noodle is a family fave, but homemade Spaghetti O’s that include hidden veggies in the sauce, lasagna soup and broccoli cheddar soup to use up leftover veggies from the night before are all kid approved.

 Follow Chicago Parent on Instagram.